You and your doctor may go through several steps in preparation for chemotherapy.

 - Minimize stress.

 - Avoid infections, such as the common cold and the flu.
-Talk to your doctor about recommended immunizations, including annual flu vaccines.
+Talk to your doctor about recommended vaccinations, including annual flu vaccines.

 - See your dentist for any signs of infection in your teeth or gums.